 This procedure opens a network connection to a socket server and returns a tepclient-port (a subtype of device-port) that represents this connection and allows communication with that server.
 The default value of the direction: setting is input-output, i.e. the Scheme program can send information to the server and receive information from the server.
 The sending direction can be "shutdown" using the close-output-port procedure and the receiving direction can be "shutdown" using the close-input-port procedure.
 The close-port procedure closes both directions of the connection.
+The parameter of this procedure is an IP port number (16-bit nonnegative exact integer), a string of the form "HOST: PORT" or a list of port settings.
+When the parameter is the number PORT it is handled as if it was the setting port-number: PORT.
+When the parameter is the string "HOST: PORT" it is handled as if it was the setting server-address: "HOST: PORT".

-The first argument of this procedure is a list of port settings which must contain a server-address: setting and a port-number: setting.
 Here are the settings allowed in addition to the generic settings of byte-ports: